michodgs25/Sprint/README.md

 ### Colours

-- The welcome page is one big image of two runner on icy surface, the image color tone is a dull blue so I ensured the title& button stand-out, using white text& icons and the button background lights up orange and the white text turns dark blue.
+- The welcome page is one big image of two runners on an icy surface, the image color tone is a dull blue so I ensured the title& button stand-out, using white text& icons and the button background lights up orange and the white text turns dark blue.

 - Main site the colour scheme, I used highly contrasting but equally compatible fonts alongside white texts& icons.

-- The homepage cards have a orange card-panel background, both cards have an image each with a blue/teel button at the foot of button against the white background of the cards.
+- The homepage cards have an orange background, both cards have an image each with a blue/teel button at the foot of each card against the white background.

 - The navigation bar(create, explore and edit pages) on desktop and screen sizes above 768px the background is orange with dark blue icons, white Sprint title and a search bar which the typed text is black.

 - Devices on mobile and tablet below 750px I applied a sidenav which bars are white, background color is dark blue, icons are orange and texts white plus an image at the top of the sidenav with dark blue sprint title.

-Read full summary of site colorway here: *https://github.com/michodgs25/Sprint/issues/3#issue-716076941*
+Read full summary of site style colorways here: *https://github.com/michodgs25/Sprint/issues/3#issue-716076941*

 ------